top of page

 Students learn better if they see their own musical preferences reflected in the curriculum.

-The Adapting Guitarist curriculum incorporates musical selections from a broad range of genres, eras, and artists by utilizing guitar "riffs" as regular practice material.
+My curriculum incorporates musical selections from a broad range of genres, eras, and artists by utilizing guitar "riffs" as regular practice material.
 This is also as a way to optimize interest, autonomy, and motivation in students.

 You may even find some of your own favorites in here!